MarcPG1905/PooperMC/README.md

 ### Limitations

 - Things like the custom MotDs and Favicons need to be configured manually.
-- You **cannot** quit the setup by pressing Ctrl+C, as the program temporarily overrides some input methods.
-(Fixed soon!)
+- That's it.

 ## Usage

 ### Configuration

 The configuration is designed to be simple and descriptive.
-You can find everything you need inside the configuration file (./plugin/Peelocity/pee.yml), which ships with useful descriptions.
+You can find everything you need inside the configuration file, which ships with useful descriptions.

 ### Translations

-Translations are automatically downloaded over [a simple database](https://marcpg.com/peelocity/translations/), which means that you don't have to do anything, except have a stable internet connection.
+Translations are automatically downloaded over [a simple database](https://marcpg.com/poopermc/translations/), which means that you don't have to do anything, except have a stable internet connection.
 The downloads itself will only take a few kilobytes on each startup.

 ### Data Storing

 There are multiple ways of storing the data, that you can set in the configuration.
 YAML and RAM both don't require additional configuration.
 But if you want to use a database, you will need to set it up yourself.
-For simple instructions, please visit the [database help page](https://marcpg.com/peelocity/database) (soon...)!
+For simple instructions, please visit the [database help page](https://marcpg.com/poopermc/database) (soon...)!

 ## Future Goals